Ademola Lookman makes history, breaks 12-year Atlético Madrid record on debut

 - A Nigerian sports journalist has mentioned what sets Lookman apart from other current Super Eagles players

-Nigeria international Ademola Lookman broke unique record for Atlético Madrid during their Copa del Rey quarterfinal clash on Thursday, February 5.
+Nigeria international Ademola Lookman broke a unique record for Atlético Madrid during their Copa del Rey quarter-final clash on Thursday, February 5.

 The 2024 CAF Player of the Year inspired Los Rojiblancos to a dominant 5-0 victory over Real Betis at the Estadio de la Cartuja in Sevilla, just days after completing his move to the Spanish giants.